TheSSSAI/Monopoly-Tycoon/MonopolyTycoon.Presentation.Unity/docs/Code Design61.md

 ##### 2.3.5.1.2.0.0 File Path

-Assets/App/Presentation/Core/IViewManager.cs
+Assets/App/Presentation/Shared/Services/IViewManager.cs

 ##### 2.3.5.1.3.0.0 Purpose

-Provides an abstraction for managing scene transitions and UI panel (view) lifecycle.
+Defines a contract for a service that manages the showing, hiding, and layering of UI screens and dialogs.

 ##### 2.3.5.1.4.0.0 Method Contracts